Cornell-MAE-UG/fa25-portfolio-CathGuo/_projects/2024-Erickson-Lab.md

 All designs are created in Fusion 360, where I generate detailed 3D models, engineering drawings, and technical figures for research documentation and publications.
 I work closely with graduate students to understand their experimental requirements and translate them into functional designs.

 ### Rapid Prototyping
-Using resin 3D printing (AnyCubic), I can quickly iterate through design variations, typically producing 5-10 test cassettes per design iteration.
+Using resin 3D printing (AnyCubic), I can quickly iterate through design variations, typically producing 10-20 test cassettes per design iteration.
 This rapid prototyping cycle allows for fast optimization based on experimental feedback.

 ### Validation Testing
 Each design is validated through:
+- **Food coloring flow tests**: Using diluted food coloring to visualize sample flow patterns, verify even distribution across channels, and identify any flow obstructions or dead zones in the cassette geometry
 - **Colorimetric assays**: Testing with visible dye-based detection
-- **Fluorescence assays**: Validation with fluorophore-labeled antibodies
+- **Fluorescence assays** (double- and triple-strip only): Validation with fluorophore-labeled antibodies
 - **Dimensional verification**: Ensuring manufacturing accuracy meets tolerances
 - **User testing**: Getting feedback from lab members on handling and usability